Independent Credit Bearing Courses

 - If, after a student has been accepted by the host institution, he or she drops out of the program, the student is liable for any expenses the student’s withdrawal caused the host institution, the sponsoring agency, and/or Cornell College.
 Any student who wishes to return to Cornell during the period when he or she was to have been a participant in an off-campus program must make arrangements in advance with the Division of Student Affairs and the Business Office.

 - Students who choose to be off campus during the second half of their senior year do so with the full understanding that they may have to postpone their graduation to August or later because Cornell’s Commencement may occur earlier than the completion of the off-campus program or earlier than the host institution can process and forward their transcript to Cornell.
-The College assumes no responsibility in such cases for the student’s graduating with her or his class.
+In such cases, the College assumes no responsibility for the student to graduate with their class.

 - If, after completing the program, the participant does not re-enroll at Cornell, the courses taken and the credits earned in the program will not be recorded on the student’s Cornell transcript unless he or she pays a processing fee of $100 for each course transferred.